-It is specifically agreed that the University assumes no obligation other than that specified in Section A., above, or liability, financial or otherwise, arising out of the provisions of this Article.
-UPTE shall inform the University when the amount of the monthly dues changes.
-Such notice should be sent in time to provide for appropriate programming.
-Further, UPTE hereby agrees that it will reimburse the University for any cost and indemnify and hold the University harmless from any claims, actions, or proceedings by any person or entity, arising from deductions made by the University pursuant to this Article.
+The Union specifically agrees that the University shall assume no obligation other than that specified in this article, or any financial liability, including the payment of any retroactive dues arising out of the provisions of this article.
+Further, the Union agrees that it will reimburse the University for any reasonable costs and indemnify and hold the University, including its agents and affiliates, harmless from any claims, actions, or proceedings by any person or entity arising from any deductions made in accordance with this article.
+Reasonable costs shall include all fees and costs associated with defending the claim and retaining separate and independent outside counsel, including but not limited to separate outside counsel's attorney's fees and costs.